Y. V. Chandrachud: Personal life

-Y. V. Chandrachud was born on 12 July 1920 in Pune, British India (now part of Maharashtra, India) into a prominent Marathi family.
+Y. V. Chandrachud was born on 12 July 1920 in Pune, India (now part of Maharashtra, India) into a prominent Marathi family.
 His native village is Kanhersar located in Khed Taluka of Pune District.
 Chandrachud was educated at Nutan Marathi Vidyalaya high school, Elphinstone College and the ILS Law College, Pune.
 He was also one of the earliest LLM graduates at Bombay University.
 Justice Y.V.
 Chandrachud died on 14 July 2008 shortly after he was admitted to the Bombay Hospital.
 He is survived by his wife Prabha, his son Dhananjaya Y. Chandrachud, former Chief Justice of India and his daughter Nirmala.
 His grandsons, Abhinav Chandrachud, a lawyer in Bombay high court and Chintan Chandrachud, a legal scholar and writer.